 Let’s touch on Vsource pricing once again because it’s important that you understand how things are working here.

 The main product is currently $67 dollars, even though a price rise of $97 is indicated.
 But you also have to account for the upsells and downsells that follow.

 The 1st upsell at $77 promises additional features such as unlimited use of the plugin and permission to install it on additional websites.

 The downsell at $67 offers installation on 50 sites, and no installation on additional websites allowed.

 The next upsell offers a 1000 unit reseller pack for $177 or a 30 unit reseller pack for $77.
-If that’s not enough there’s also another downsell for a 10 unit reseller pack for $37 as well.
+Finally, there’s also another downsell for a 10 unit reseller pack for $37 as well.